 This city has long meant much to me.
 My first trip to Budapest was in December 2010.
 I fell in love with everything from the architecture, to the ruin bars, to the thermal baths, and more.
 I couldn’t get enough and have come back countless times since.
 Each time I return, I make a point to walk along the Danube and across the Chain Bridge.
 Taking in that panoramic view is always a heady experience, from Buda Castle, to Fisherman’s Bastion, and the Parliament Building.
 It was also the last place I visited before I left Europe in 2012.
 With tears streaming down my face, I walked across the bridge, stared at my surroundings, and said goodbye to a city and a continent I loved.
 I vowed I’d be back someday, even when I wasn’t really sure it would ever happen.

 By some miracle, I moved back to Berlin and fell back into my old/new life at the end of 2014.
 Since returning, I’ve visited Budapest twice.
-Once in February 2015 where I hunted down cool street art, as well the coolest places in Budapest to hang out.
+Once in February 2015 where I hunted down street art, as well as the coolest places in Budapest to hang out.
 After way too long of a delay, I finally found myself there again in February.
 I set out to revisit some well known tourist attractions, as well as get to know some more off the beaten path locations.

 Read on to get the lowdown of how me, a “professional travel blogger” chose to spend her weekend in Budapest.
 Find out where to sleep, where to eat, and what to do in order to make the most of a fast 48 hours in this thriving city.